JuanesVelandia/Test/README.md

 Customize analysis settings such as temperature.
 Receive a secure version of your code with comments on changes.
 Download the secure code and view the summary.

+##Important
+The application was designed so that it will work in the same tab, so it is recommended to always use the web application in the same tab and not open the application in different parts, to avoid any type of error or unforeseen events.